 - red, white and blue pencils, crayons or markers (OR)

 - if you're doing a photo hunt, be sure each person or team has a phone they can use

 - clipboards to help hold the hunt & pencil so the printable doesn't blow away :)

-Or require all teams to wear red, white and blue hats, patriotic-themed temporary tatoos, streamers or something funny during the hunt (I'll bet the kids would LOVE to see Grandpa dress up ;)
+Or require each person or teams to wear red, white and blue hats, patriotic-themed temporary tattoos, streamers or something funny during the hunt (I'll bet your kids would LOVE to see Grandpa dress up ;)